-more expensive resources to operate in both scenarios.
+Energy generation is also substantially different between the two scenarios, due in large part to the presence of the must-run designations associated with the coal units in the Duke IRP scenario.
+Duke's coal-fired power plants are some of the more expensive resources to operate in both scenarios.
 With the must-run designations applied, the Duke IRP scenario alternates between importing and exporting energy as it seeks to find a use for the costly must-run coal generation that has been forced into the electric grid.
-In contrast, coal generation falls at the beginning of the analysis period in the Clean Energy scenario when the must-run designations are removed.
+In contrast, coal generation falls at the beginning of the analysis period when the must-run designations are removed as part of the Clean Energy scenario.